Jorgelina1983/wishlister/README.md

 - `bundle install`
 - `rake db:migrate`

-and start the Rails server with `rails s`.
+And start the Rails server with `rails s`.
+The root url for the app to run locally will be http://localhost:3000.

 If this looks too complicated, https://jaya-wishlister.herokuapp.com this is a live demo of the app.